temporalio/cli/docs/schedule/update.md

 Updates a schedule with a new definition (full replacement, not patch)

 **--address**
-host:port for Temporal frontend service
+The host and port (formatted as host:port) for the Temporal Frontend Service.

 **--calendar**
 Calendar specification in JSON, e.g. {"dayOfWeek":"Fri","hour":"17","minute":"5"}